Stage 1: Self-Discovery | Life Philosophy

 • Is change something to seek or something to survive?

-• Do you believe in some form of meaning, or is the universe indifferent?
+• Is there a meaning in life, or is the universe indifferent?

 Your answers to these questions are not right or wrong.
-They are yours.
-And they influence the risks you take, the people you trust, the losses you grieve, and the opportunities you pursue.
+They simply are, and they influence the risks you take, the people you trust, the losses you grieve, and the opportunities you pursue in your life.

 Three lenses from research